OpenIdentityPlatform/OpenAM/openam-oauth2/openam-oauth2-demo/README.txt

  Install the demo client.
     1. Put the war file located in openam-oauth2/openam-oauth2-demo/target in tomcats webapps directory.
     2. Edit the WEB-INF/lib/classes/AMConfig.properties file.
         a.
-Change all the URLs to your domain name and tomcat port for your authorizaiton server.
+Change all the URLs to your domain name and tomcat port for your authorization server.
         b.
 Set org.forgerock.openam.oauth2.client_id and org.forgerock.openam.oauth2.client_secret to the OAuth 2.0
            Client created when setting up the authorization server.
         c.
 Set org.forgerock.openam.oauth2.endpoint.redirection=<url of a redirection end point>